Support for Trainers

 Student Support Groups

-These gatherings are for those of Black, African, South Asian and Caribbean heritage who are training to become psychotherapists and counsellors.
+These gatherings are for those of Black, African, Asian and Caribbean heritage who are training to become psychotherapists and counsellors.
 These gatherings are also open to other people of colour who are affected by prejudice due to the colour of their skin and global white power.

 London Groups | Midland Groups